dustinpfister/blog_posts/_posts/threejs-emissive-map.md

 ### 1.3 - Version numbers matter

-When I wrote this post for the first time I was using r127 of threejs.
+When I wrote this post for the first time I was using r127 of threejs which was a late version of threejs that was released in early 2021.

 ## 2 - Basic emissive map example